jasonccox/vim-wayland-clipboard/README.md

 ### Non-recursive Mappings

 This plugin uses mappings of `"+p`, `<C-R>+`, `"+`, etc. to do its job.
 As a result, it won't work with existing *non-recursive* mappings that run these commands, e.g. `nnoremap <Leader>p "+p`.
 If you have mappings like these, you'll need to use their recursive counterparts instead for the plugin to work.

+## Contributing

+Contributions are welcome!
+You can send questions, bug reports, patches, etc. by email to [~jcc/public-inbox@lists.sr.ht](https://lists.sr.ht/~jcc/public-inbox).
+(Don't know how to contribute via email?
+Check out the interactive tutorial at [git-send-email.io](https://git-send-email.io), or [email me](mailto:me@jasoncarloscox.com) for help.)

+GitHub issues and pull requests are fine, too.